-The total amount of debt outstanding under these financing arrangements is \$2,391,235 as of September 12, 2018.
-Please see Item 7.
-Management's Discussion of Financial Condition and Results of Operations- Recent Developments for further information.
+The total amount of debt outstanding under these financing arrangements is \$2,617,685 as of October 2, 2018.
+Please see the section captioned "Management's Discussion of Financial Condition and Results of Operations - Recent Developments" for further information.

 We will continue to need substantial additional funding.
 If we are unable to raise capital when needed, we would be forced to delay, reduce or eliminate our product development programs or commercialization efforts.